syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 This assembly is used to package the Workbook contents.<br/><br/></td></tr>
 </tbody>
 </table>
-Include the following namespaces in your .cs, .vb, UWP, ASP.NET Core, Xamarin files respectively as shown below
+Include the following namespaces in your .cs or .vb files as shown below

 {% tabs %}
 {% highlight c# %}